oracle/docker-images/OracleDatabase/README.md

         docker run --rm -ti oracle/database:12.1.0.2-ee sqlplus pdbadmin/<yourpassword>@//<db-container-ip>:1521/ORCLPDB1

+Another option is to use `docker exec` and run `sqlplus` from within the same container already running the database:

+        docker exec -ti <container-id> sqlplus pdbadmin@ORCLPDB1

 ## License
 To download and run Oracle Database, regardless whether inside or outside a Docker container, you must download the binaries from the Oracle website and accept the license indicated at that page.